maxbot-ai/maxbot/website/docs/getting-started/creating-bots.md

 ## Channels

 Channels are a way to integrate your bot with various messaging platforms.
 You must configure at least one channel to create a bot.
-MaxBot provides pre-built channels for Telegram, Viber Chatbots, VKontakte and there will be more soon.
+MaxBot provides pre-built channels for `Telegram`, `Viber Chatbots`, `VK` and there will be more soon.

 Just add the channel configuration to the bot resources to integrate the bot with that channel.
 The process of integrating your bot with a specific messaging platform is covered in the schema description of the corresponding channel.
 For example, [TelegramSchema](/design-reference/resources.md#telegramschema) description says that you should go to [@BotFacther](https://t.me/botfather), get an API token and specify it in the bot resources.